 The Steel will also be good for both swimming and running, given its fully waterproof stainless steel shell – 'proofed to 50 metres, no less – as well as offering sleep-tracking and vibrating smart alarms.
 Oh, and, of course, it’ll sense your steps all day long.

 In essence and reality, the Steel is an upgraded Pop: its functionality is identical, as are its straps, with only a stainless steel shell to show it up as different.
-Does that justify the extra spend?
-That very much comes down to taste and preference.
+Does that justify an extra RM135?

 Still, whichever Activité you opt for, you’ll be able to make use of Withings’ Health Mate companion app, complete with food logging, personal coaching smarts – developed with the brains behind MyFitnessPal – alongside access to partner GPS services.